HossamAbubakr/Udacity-Full-Stack-Classroom/README.md

 # Udacity Full-Stack Nanodegree Classroom

-This repo includes the live coding portion of my lecture for Udacity Full-Stack Nanodegree students.
+This repo includes the live coding portion of my lectures for Udacity Full-Stack Nanodegree students.

+We are building a backend application called Udacity Hub which functions as a hub for udacity students and sessions leads.

+The app is built using Node, Express and Typescript.

-It will be continuously updated and iterated upon.
+This repo will be continuously updated and iterated upon.

 Each session will include a project and a list of additional learning resources.